The Faculty Member and the Honor System

-- Students found guilty of an Honor offense are permanently dismissed from the University, and those who have graduated from the University are subject to degree revocation by the General Faculty.
-Dismissed students, however, can and frequently do receive aid in their transfer to another institution from the Vice President and Chief Student Affairs Officer.
+- Students found guilty of an Honor offense are suspended from the University for two semesters, and those who have graduated from the University are subject to degree holds by the General Faculty.

 - Students who have been reported for an Honor Offense also have the ability to make amends by admitting such offense, filing an Informed Retraction (IR), and taking a two-semester Honor Leave of Absence, akin to an academic suspension.
 An IR must be filed within seven days of being notified about the Honor report by the Honor Committee.

 - If you think you may have witnessed an Honor offense or discovered cheating in your class, you can talk to an Honor Advisor or Committee Representative by calling (434) 924-7602, or contact the Committee through its web site.
 Discussing the matter with an Honor Advisor or Committee Representative is confidential and does not bind you to report an Honor case.

 - Faculty members interested in becoming directly involved with the Honor System can join the Faculty Advisory Committee (FAC), a subcommittee of the Honor Committee consisting of students and faculty who serve as a liaison between the faculty and the Honor System.